STAFF | TEAM ROSTERS | LEAGUE MAP | TRANSACTIONS | TRYOUTS | PLAYER ELIGIBILITY | EMPLOYMENT | ALUMNI

 The 2014 season was a banner one for the Frontier League.
 With the playoff field expanding from four teams to six, a tight playoff race ensued.
 The West Division race ended with both the River City Rascals and Schaumburg Boomers holding 61-35 records, with the Rascals taking the division title and advancing to the divisional playoff round by virtue of a head to head advantage.
 The East Division sent four teams to the playoffs, the Southern Illinois Miners (60-36), Evansville Otters (57-37), Washington Wild Things (57-39) and Lake Erie Crushers (52-43).
 Evansville reached the postseason for the first time since 2006, while Washington’s postseason appearance was their first since 2007.
 In the Wild Card matchups, the Boomers knocked off the Crushers while the Wild Things beat the Otters.
 The divisional round saw the Rascals beat the Wild Things and the Boomers beat the Miners, setting up an all West Division championship series, with Schaumburg looking to repeat as Frontier League Champions.
 The championship series began in O’Fallon with a 5-1 victory for the home team.
 In game 2 Schaumburg found success as shortstop Gerard Hall homered for the second straight game and Justin Erasmus went 5.2 strong innings, leading the Boomers to a 6-2 win and a split in O’Fallon before heading home for games 3 and 4.
 Game 3 saw an offensive explosion for the Boomers, who hung 11 runs on Rascals pitching and took a commanding 2 games to 1 lead with an 11-2 victory.
 Game 4 ended triumphantly for the Boomers as well, as they won 6-2 and made the Boomers the third team in the league’s history to win consecutive championships.
 Hall was selected as the Championship Series MVP.

 The 2014 season also saw numerous historic individual performances in the Frontier League.
 Reliever Patrick Crider of the Rascals broke his own record by appearing in 65 games and Washington closer Jonathan Kountis set a new league record with 32 saves.
 Southern Illinois’ Chris Burke tied a Frontier League record with 9 RBI in a July 30 game that saw him also hit for the cycle and Gateway’s Richard Seigel (June 28) and Ryan Cavan of Southern Illinois (August 19) both tied a league record with 6 hits in games.
-Frank Florio of the Frontier Greys had a big day on July 30 as well, joining Burke in hitting for the cycle that day.
+Frank Florio of the Frontier Greys had a big day on July 30 as well, joining Burke in hitting for the cycle.
+Windy City’s Mike Torres became the Frontier League’s Iron Man when he appeared in his 287th consecutive game on May 25.
+Torres’ streak, which began on June 1, 2011, eventually ended on July 29 at 339 games.
 Entering the last couple of weeks of the season, four no-hitters had taken place.
 Rick Teasley of Southern Illinois threw a 7 inning no hitter on June 5, Travis Tingle of Windy City threw a pair of no-hitters on June 19 (5 innings) and August 20 (7 innings) and Evansville’s Chad James threw a 7 inning no-no on August 20.
 Matt Sergey of Washington, however, took impressive pitching performances to another level on August 24 against Gateway, throwing the first perfect game in Frontier League history in a full 9 inning game.
 Shayne Houck of the Otters was named the season’s MVP, while Southern Illinois’ Matt Bywater won Pitcher of the Year and Rockford Aviators’ Tanner Witt won the Rookie of the Year award.

 A historic number of Frontier League players were picked up by MLB organizations, as over 50 players got the call to affiliated baseball since the beginning of the 2014 season.
 Drew Rucinski, who played for the Rockford RiverHawks and Aviators, made his big league debut for the Angels, becoming the 26th former Frontier League player to reach the show.
 Also representing the Frontier League in the big leagues in 2014 were Dylan Axelrod (Reds), Steve Delabar (Blue Jays), Vidal Nuno (Yankees and Diamondbacks), Tanner Roark (Nationals) and Joe Thatcher (Diamondbacks and Angels).
 Prior to the 2014 season, former Traverse City Beach Bums manager Gregg Langbehn was hired by the Cleveland Indians as their first MLB Replay Coordinator, followed just days later by former Windy City ThunderBolts manager Mike Kashirsky, who was hired to the same position by the Chicago White Sox.
 Following the season alumnae Darren Bush was promoted by the Oakland Athletics to hitting coach.